 Problem still exists?
-Report your problem to DIGITAL.
-See the Network Administration guide.
+Report your problem to Compaq.
+See the Network Administration manual.
 If the connection terminates abnormally, complete the following steps:

-- 1. Test the network to determine whether the problem is on the local host, remote host, or a host on the path between the two.
-See Network Administration for more information on testing the network. - 2.
-Once you have identified the host with the problem, do the following: - Verify that the broadcast address and address mask for the local host are properly set up in the /etc/rc.config file. - b.
-Confirm that the network device is properly configured. - c.
-Make sure the local host's hosts database has the correct IP addresses. - d.
+- 1. Test the network to determine if the problem is on the local host, remote host, or a host on the path between the two.
+See the Network Administration manual for more information on testing the network. - 2.
+Once you have identified the host with the problem, do the following: - a.
+Verify that the broadcast address and address mask for the local host are properly set up in the /etc/rc.config file. - b.
+Confirm that the network device is properly configured. - Make sure the local host's hosts database has the correct IP addresses. - d.
 Make sure the cabling from the local host to the network is intact and properly connected. - e.
 If connected over a local area network (LAN), check the Address Resolution Protocol (ARP) entries and LAN connections.